modmore/docs/en/01_Commerce/v1/50_Modules/Donations/donations_snippet.md

 - `&sortby`: the field to sort donations by, defaulting to the `donated_on` column.
 Could be ``
 - `&sortdir`: the order to sort donations by, defaulting to `DESC`.
 - `&tpl`: the twig template used to render, defaults to `donations/cause/donations.twig`

+Some more information on the templates, including available values, can [be found here](https://github.com/modmore/Commerce_Donations/#showing-the-donation-widget).